Promoting sustainable and equitable transportation worldwide

 Tamil Nadu takes big steps in pursuit of liveable and sustainable cities

-27th December 2018 By admin Leave a Comment
+27th December 2018 by admin

 Over the past two decades, cities of Tamil Nadu have seen a rapid increase in personal motor vehicles.
 This has been, in large part, due to the lack of investment in creating quality infrastructure for walking, cycling, and public transport, along with little or no regulation of motor vehicle parking.